 Operation of the Calgary AA Ringette program is undertaken by the AA Committee, which follows outlined policies and procedures, and is accountable to Ringette Calgary.
 The Committee and Executive Board is made up of parent volunteers and is elected every year at the AGM, held shortly after team selection in the fall; terms for committee roles are typically from October to September.

-The committee convenes approximately every two months; the executive board continues through the off-season to facilitate operation and upcoming season items.
-Three members from each team are expected to attend regular meetings and volunteer for specific committee or executive board roles.
+The committee convenes approximately every one-two months; the executive board and specific positions continue through the off-season to facilitate operation and upcoming season items.
+Up to three members from each team are expected to attend regular meetings and volunteer for specific committee or executive board roles.
 Managers are also encouraged to attend (though not mandatory).

 Please see our AA Committee page for more information on committee roles and responsibilities.